 Mary Louise ‘Maz’ Reilly, a sports development officer with Dublin City Council, is a former Irish rugby star.
 She was on the Grand Slam-winning side of 2013 and played in her third World Cup tournament, hosted by Ireland, in August 2017.

-It was always soccer and gaelic football at home.
+It was always soccer and Gaelic football at home.
 No one played rugby.
 One day a friend asked me to jump in and give a dig out and I was like ‘there is not a hope, that sport is way too rough’.
-Anyway, she got the better of me and I got involved and realized that I actually really enjoyed rugby.
+Anyway, she got the better of me and I got involved and realised that I actually really enjoyed rugby.
 For me, in work, it’s the same thing.
 Whether I’m out chatting to adults or young children, whoever it might be, it’s always a case of saying, ‘there is a sport, there is an activity for you.
 You might not have ever thought that you’d find something like that in your life.
 But, whatever it is, give it a go.
 At least then you’ll be able to say, ‘no that’s not for me’ or ‘actually I quite like that’.

 I was like ‘there is not a hope, that sport is way too rough’